 Jesus has great concern for those who are vulnerable, and requires his disciples to be concerned and to act on those concerns for the welfare of his people.

-SEXUAL MISCONDUCT POLICY
+CONGREGATIONAL RESPECT POLICY

 THE POLICY

-It is the policy of Webster Presbyterian Church (WPC) that all people who are a part of the life of our church, including pastors, staff members, contract employees, workers, volunteers, members, congregants and guests, are entitled to an environment free of sexual harassment and sexual misconduct.
+It is the policy of Webster Presbyterian Church (WPC) that all people who are a part of the life of our church, including pastors, staff members, contract employees, workers, volunteers, members, congregants and guests, are entitled to an environment free of sexual abuse, sexual misconduct, harassment and discrimination in any form.
 Our policy also extends to all people at WPC-sponsored events, whether on our campus or not.
-Sexual misconduct is unacceptable behavior.
-Sexual misconduct of any type by any pastor, staff, contract employee, worker, volunteer, member, or guest is strictly prohibited.
+Sexual abuse, sexual misconduct, harassment and discrimination of any type by any pastor, staff, contract employee, worker, volunteer, member, or guest is unacceptable behavior and strictly prohibited.
 Everyone is responsible for imposing limits and maintaining appropriate boundaries in all relationships.

-Preventing sexual misconduct is the primary concern of this policy thus the policy requires the use of appropriate pre-screening, the removal of opportunities for sexual misconduct, and the education of staff, volunteers and the congregation.
+Preventing sexual misconduct, harassment and discrimination is the primary concern of this policy thus the policy requires the use of appropriate pre-screening, the removal of opportunities for sexual misconduct, harassment and discrimination, and the education of staff, volunteers and the congregation.

 All employees and church volunteers who work with or around Protected Individuals are required to pass a background check every two (2) years at the expense of WPC.